wtclarke/fsl_mrs/docs/user_docs/install.rst

 Example data with conda
 -----------------------
 Installation with conda is easy, but you won't get the packaged example data and notebooks.
-This can be downloaded separately here: |fslmrs_pkg_data|_.
+This can be downloaded separately here: |fslmrs_pkg_data_notebooks|_.

 Operating systems